 Support Station Information

-We will locate medics at each of the support stations, there is also a mobile medic but if at all possible try to make it to the support station if you have an issue as some sections of the route are difficult to reach by vehicle.
+We will locate medics at Goring Village Hall miles 14 and 26, Moulsford Village Hall mile 21 and at the start and finish venue.
+There is also a mobile medic but if at all possible try to make it to the support station if you have an issue as some sections of the route are difficult to reach by vehicle.
 Use the mobile app What Three Words to help us locate you.

 Guide to Self Support

 It’s important to understand that this is a serious challenge and you should prepare for all eventualities.
 If you need to stop then it’s wise to have something to pull on to keep warm, if it’s raining you need a waterproof.
 You are out there for a long time and you need a way to contact us or call for support if you run into a problem.

 Goring Gap Run 2021 was an event that proved that you can not underestimate the British weather, what started out as a lovely day ended up with a biblical rain storm, make sure you are prepared.

 You are responsible for carrrying your own water.
 Although we have support stations where you can refill, you can never be entirely sure during an ultra how long it will take you to reach the next station.
 Some sections might take longer than others due to heat, terrain, tiredness, injury, navigational issues etc. There are three ways to carry fluids on the run: handheld, multi-bottle waist belt, and hydration pack.
 Find out what works best for you during your training runs.

 Items you might like to consider taking with you are